 For the next few years you will be emotionally lost.
 Searching desperately for love, you will try to form relationships with women you aren’t even attracted to, and then obsess on them like an insane man for long periods after they inevitably reject you.
 This is not conjecture.
 This is what will really happen.
 Go on, ask me how I know.

 I know the Time Lords are totally scowling at me right now for telling you all this, but I would rather risk fucking up the entire space-time continuum than have you go through this like I did.

 HEAVY STUFF DUDE!!!
-So just break up with Eve, okay?
+So just break up with Volga P, okay?
 Stop holding onto the past.
 It’s not the end of the world.
 Remember?
 You are just starting out.